-With Dries’ latest announcement on the launch of Drupal 9 in 2020, enterprises are in an urgent need to upgrade from Drupal 7 and 8 to version 9.
+Drupal 9 launched in June 2020 and enterprises are in an urgent need to upgrade from Drupal 7 and 8 to version 9.

-Drupal 7 and 8 will reach their end of life in November 2021, and those who wish to stick to previous versions might possibly face security challenges.
+Drupal 8 will reach end of life in November 2021 and Drupal 7 in 2022.
+Those who wish to stick to previous versions might possibly face security challenges.

 Eager but unsure what the process would be like?
 This comprehensive guide aims to simplify the entire Drupal migration process for easy implementation.

 Upgrading to Drupal 9?
 Read site owner's guide to a smooth Drupal 9 upgrade experience